azurenoops/ref-scca-enclave-landing-zone-starter/README.md

 Azure NoOps Mission Enclave Landing Zone starter is a highly opinionated Infrastructure-as-Code (IaC) Landing Zone which IT oversight organizations can use to create a cloud management system to deploy Azure environments for their workloads and teams.

-Azure NoOps Mission Enclave Landing Zone starter addresses a narrowly scoped, specific need for a Secure Cloud Computing Architecture (SCCA) compliant hub and spoke infrastructure.
+Azure NoOps Mission Enclave Landing Zone starter is built for Zero Trust and addresses a narrowly scoped, specific need for a Secure Cloud Computing Architecture (SCCA) compliant hub and spoke infrastructure.

 Goals of Azure NoOps Mission Enclave Landing Zone starter: